De Boelelaan/VU tram stop: Metro stop along Buitenveldertselaan

-Tram stop along De Boelelaan

 The current stop De Boelelaan/VU is located on the north side of De Boelelaan about 180 m west of Parnassusweg.
 The stop is at the neck of a tram loop that turns unidirectional from east to west.
 The curve of the loop has a double-ended siding.
 The loop opened on 31 October 2011 replacing a former loop on Gustav Mahlerlaan near the VU Medisch Centrum tram stop.
 As of January 2021, tram line 24 uses the loop.